Land Supply Audits

 The Council must ensure that at all times it has an effective five year land supply of housing land available to allow housebuilders to build housing of a particular size and type to ensure a mix of tenures and sizes across South Lanarkshire.

-The current Housing Land Audit is available by emailing email@example.com.
+The current Housing Land Audit, Industrial Land Audit and Scottish Vacant and Derelict Land Survey is available by emailing email@example.com.